Grade 7 Science

 Energy conservation means using less energy by changing behaviours and is one way to reduce our energy demand and impact on the environment.
 Examples of energy conservation behaviours include turning off lights, using natural light, unplugging electronics and turning down the heat.

-The First Peoples Principles of Learning provide context for educators on commonly accepted perspectives and principles of teaching and learning for First Peoples of B.C.
+The First Peoples Principles of Learning provide context for educators on commonly accepted perspectives and principles of teaching and learning for First Nations.
 The concept of interconnectedness of values and learning are woven throughout the principles.
 “Nature connections” touches on three principles in particular:

 This lesson focuses on transportation choices, inspiring energy choices for climate action and connecting to nature and place.
 The “Science of climate change” lesson focuses on background information about climate change and the “Energy technologies” lesson explores innovations and technologies that reduce the environmental impacts of our energy use.